 Day 1 – Arrive in Winnipeg

-Arrive into Winnipeg where you will enjoy a relaxing stay at our choice hotel – the Four Points by Sheraton at the Winnipeg Airport.
-At 7:00pm a dinner will be held at the hotel where you will meet your group and your adventure specialist.
-You will need your rest tonight for your early morning departure to Churchill.
+Arrive in Winnipeg where you will enjoy a relaxing stay at our choice hotel – the Inn at the Forks which is located at the historic junction of the Red and Assiniboine Rivers in the heart of Winnipeg.
+At 7:00 pm a dinner will be held at the hotel where you will meet your group and your adventure specialist.
+You will need your rest for your early morning departure to Churchill.

 Day 2 – Off to Seal River Heritage Lodge

 Arrive in Churchill by air where one of our expert staff will meet you at the airport and will provide you with instructions of the morning transfers.
-Your adventure begins with a breathtaking aerial view of the winding Hudson Bay coast.
-The plane will wing you north-west to the finest Arctic Eco-Lodge on the planet, our Seal River polar bear viewing Lodge.
+Your flight will take you north-west along the rugged Hudson Bay coastline to the finest Arctic Eco-Lodge on the planet, our Seal River polar bear viewing lodge.
 There will be endless visuals en-route, so keep those eyes open for polar bears, caribou and other wildlife.
 Arrive at the Lodge, meet your hosts, check into your private room and prep that camera gear.
 Your guide will provide you with a brief orientation and then it’s time to get out on the land!

 Day 3 to 7 – Tundra Trekking, Hudson Bay Coastline, Tidal Flats, Arctic Ocean

 In the coming days you will enjoy the true wildness of this adventure.
 Breakfast will be served at 8:00 a.m. and lunches are typically held at the Lodge.
 Dinner is served at 7:00 p.m.
 Meals may be delayed in favor of wildlife viewing and photographic opportunities!
 This adventure targets polar bears, possible grizzly and black bears, caribou, wolves, Arctic fox, a beluga whale migratory fly-over, migratory birdlife (millions!), and much more in a backdrop of spectacular fall colors.
 Your experienced guide is professional and knowledgeable about the land and the wildlife so be prepared to do some learning.
-A charter aircraft will be used to take you out for a two day trip to Schmok Lake* to encounter the migrating masses of Canadian Central Barren Ground caribou which number in the hundreds of thousands in the area.
+A charter bush plane will be used to access Schmok Lake Caribou Camp* to encounter the migrating masses of Canadian Central Barren Ground caribou which can number in the hundreds of thousands in the area.